AlexZzz/easydiskbench/README.md

 This repo contains a small set of tests and a few scripts to run the benchmarks and plotting results.

+It uses plotly and plotly-orca to build and save plots.

 ### What for?
 It was basically written to benchmark virtual machine's network disks.